GoLearnToCode/kiei925-spring17/weeks/1/homework.md

 **GRADING**

-- 7 points:  A home page showing a simplified version of an Etsy-style home page.
-Grading is based mostly on mechanics ("does it show a web page"), but decent CSS styling is expected.
+- 9 points:  A home page showing a simplified version of an Etsy-style home page.
+Grading is based mostly on mechanics ("does it show a web page"), but decent visual styling is expected.
-- 2 points: An uploaded wireframe.
 - 1 point: The home page includes your estimate and actual time.
 (The time values are not graded.
 You get a point for simply including the proper HTML to display them).

 **HINTS**

-- The application layout file is `app/views/layouts.html.erb`
+- Your application layout file is `app/views/layouts.html.erb`
 - Your css goes in `app/assets/stylesheets/application.css` after all of the comments
 - Watch your server log for interesting things!
 We will learn more about it next week.